-The OOI use cases motivating this work include a variety of RPC-based service calls (request-reply) with timeout interrupts, and publish-subscribe applications where the consumer or other parties can interrupt to pause, resume and stop remotely driven sensor feeds; we use the latter for the main running example in this article.
-Although the existing features of Scribble (i.e. those previously established in MPST theory) are sufficiently expressive for many practical protocols, we observed that these important patterns could not be directly or naturally represented without interrupts.
+We developed the extension of Scribble with asynchronous interrupts to support a range of OOI use cases that feature protocol structures in which one flow of interactions can be asynchronously interrupted by another.
+Examples include various service calls (request-reply) with timeout, and publish-subscribe applications where the consumer can request to pause, resume and stop externally controlled sensor feeds.
+Although the existing features of Scribble (i.e. those previously established in MPST theory) are sufficiently expressive for many communication patterns, we observed that these important structures could not be directly or naturally represented without interrupts.

-We outline the structure of this article, summarising the contributions of each part:
+We outline the structure of this paper, summarising the contributions of each part:

-- §2 explains an OOI use case for the extension of Scribble with asynchronous session interrupts.
-This is a new feature for MPST, giving the first general mechanism for nested, multiparty interrupts.
-We discuss why adding this feature is a challenge in session types. - § 3 discusses the Python implementation of our dynamic MPST framework that we have integrated into the OOI project, and demonstrates the global-to-local projection of interruptible Scribble protocols, endpoint implementations, and local FSM generation for monitoring. § 3.1 demonstrates the Python API for conversation programming in Python, including event-driven conversations.
-The API decorates conversation messages with the run-time MPST information required by the monitors to perform the dynamic verification. § 3.2 discusses the monitor implementation, focusing on the key architectural requirements of our framework and the treatment of asynchronous interrupts. - §4 evaluates the performance of our monitor implementation through a collection of benchmarks.
-The results show that conversation programming and run-time monitoring can be realised with low overhead. - § 5 presents the supporting theory for asynchronous session interrupts.
-We show the soundness of our framework by proving session fidelity, asserting that the decentralised verification of a system always conforms to its global specification.
+§ 2 presents a use case for the extension of Scribble with asynchronous interrupts.
+This is a new feature in MPST, giving the first general mechanism for nested, multiparty session interrupts.
+We explain why implementing this feature is a challenge in session types.
+The previous works on exceptions in session types are purely theoretical, and are either restricted to binary session types (i.e. not multiparty) [11], do not support nesting and continuations [11,10], or rely on additional implicit synchronisation [9].
+A formal proof of the correctness of our design is given in § 5.

+- § 3 discusses the Python implementation of our MPST monitoring framework that we have integrated into the OOI project, and demonstrates the global-to-local projection of Scribble protocols, endpoint implementation, and local FSM generation. § 3.1 describes a concise API for conversation programming in Python.
+The API decorates conversation messages with the runtime session information required by the monitors to perform the dynamic verification. § 3.2 discusses the monitor implementation, how asynchronous interrupts are handled, and the key architectural requirements of our framework. - § 4 evaluates the performance of our monitor implementation through a collection of benchmarks.
+The results show that conversation programming and monitoring can be realised with low overhead.